thisisrajat/radio-reddit/readme.md

  [] Create shorthand for station names.
 Who want to type all..
  [] Handle more errors, like the WindowsError with VLC's path.
- [] Take music player name or path (for windows guys) and play radio on them :smile:
+ [] Take music player name or path (for windows guys) and stream radio on it :smile: